davidsntg/azure-dns-private-resolver-microhack/README.md

 ![image](images/dnsforwardingruleset-onpremise.png)

-  > If you plan to go add other PaaS Services during this MicroHack and want to enable DNS resolution from on-premise, it will be required to add additional Private DNS zone name.
-Full list is available [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns).
+  > If you plan to go add other PaaS Services during this MicroHack and want to enable DNS resolution from on-premise, it will be required to add an additional Private DNS zone name.
+A full list is available [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns).

 3. Check *spoke01-t1q0mq-pgsql.postgres.database.azure.com* DNS resolution from onpremise-vm